e2d2/dcs-scripts/cular-preingest/PREINGEST_TEMPLATE_RMC.md

 (for use of arrangers and developers; depositors are encouraged to review)

 1. Destination of deposit:
     a.
-CULAR-Overflow SFS (archivalXX)/S3; use overflow ingest procedures to create json manifest and ingest appropriately
+CULAR-Overflow SFS (archivalXX)/S3; use overflow ingest procedures to create JSON manifest and ingest appropriately
     b.
 Metadata, JSON, and _Documentation folder and contents will be ingested into CULAR-Classic
     c.
-Destination path is RMC/$CULAR_TITLE
+Destination path is RMC/$RMC_SUBDIVISION/$CULAR_TITLE
 2. Resources:
     a.
 Obtain from smb://files.cornell.edu/lib/$RMC_SERVER/$CULAR_TITLE
     b.
 Aggregate size is $AGGREGATE_SIZE
         * $NUMBER_TYPE_LIST
     c.
 Ingest as arranged at source
     d.
-Json manifest for assets is placed directly within the source folder.
+JSON manifest for assets is placed directly within the source folder.
 3. Documentation:
     a.
 The source for the _Documentation folder is smb://files.cornell.edu/lib/CULARIngest/RMC/$CULAR_TITLE
     b.
 Ingest as arranged